Lactation Counseling & Infant Feeding Support with Marlee

-- Pumping guidance, including for exclusively pumping parents
+- Pumping guidance and storing pumped milk, including for exclusively pumping parents

 - When and how to start solid foods

 Getting support often marks a turning point in the newborn journey.
 Contact me sooner rather than later!
-I am often able to fit in same day or next day requests.
+I am often able to fit in same day or next day requests depending on my schedule.

-Initial visit (up to 2 hours) plus 2 follow-up visits (up to 1 hour each)
+Includes an initial visit (up to 2 hours) plus 2 follow-up visits (up to 1 hour per session)

 Lactation counseling visits are normally between the hours of 9am-5pm, but I am sometimes able to schedule visits outside those hours so you can get the help you need quickly.